AB2511/CarbonCompassFinal/README.md

 Ensure your code follows the project’s coding standards and includes tests where applicable.

+## Credits

+*Carbon Compass* was developed as part of the **Bolt AI Hackathon 2025**, the world's largest hackathon in 2025.
+We leveraged **Bolt AI** to enhance the development process, particularly for implementing AI-powered features like personalized carbon reduction suggestions.
+Special thanks to the Bolt AI team and the hackathon organizers for providing an inspiring platform to create innovative solutions for sustainability.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.

 ## Contact

-For questions or feedback, reach out via the [Contact Us](#) page or open an issue on GitHub.
+For questions or feedback, reach out via the [Contact Us](#) page or open an issue on [GitHub](https://github.com/AB2511/CarbonCompassFinal/issues).

 ---